Sophia of Rome: Hagiographical traditions

+The best-attested narrative is usually dated to between the 7th and 8th centuries but is set in the reign of the pagan Emperor Hadrian (117-138).
+In this version, Sophia is a pious widow in Rome who raises her three daughters, Pistis (Faith), Elpis (Hope) and Agape (Charity), in the Christian faith.
+Summoned before Hadrian due to their religious beliefs, the girls are interrogated and tortured.
+Faith, age twelve, is whipped, burned, and then beheaded.
+Hope, age ten, and Charity, age nine, are thrown into a furnace and then beheaded as well.
+Their mother is forced to watch their torture and deaths, yet encourages them to stay true to their Christian beliefs even in their suffering.
+Sophia herself is not tortured or executed; instead, she takes the bodies of her daughters, buries them, and remains praying at their tomb until she wishes to die three days later because of her grief.
+She is then buried in the same grave as her daughters, on the Aurelian Way.
+This tradition emphasizes Sophia’s role as a mother whose mourning creates a spiritual martyrdom, even though she does not die by judicial execution.

+Another version of the story says that Sophia was also executed after her daughters and buried on the Appian Way.
+This story often uses their Latin names: Sapientia, Fides, Spes, and Caritas; according to Roman Martyrology.
+There are multiple tombs dedicated to Sophia and her three daughters.
+Though it is debated, their story is often referred to as a myth or a legend that came to be due to the Christian belief that "Faith, Hope, and Charity are the fruit or offspring of Wisdom."

 Modern scholarship

 Modern scholarship has examined the role of motherhood in the story of Sophia and her daughters.
-Researchers point out that the depiction of Sophia as the mother of three martyrs follows patterns commonly found in Byzantine hagiography, where maternal figures are often used to highlight themes of faith, endurance, and moral instruction.
+Researcher Christodoulos Papavarnavas, who studies Byzantine literature, points out that the depiction of Sophia as the mother of three martyrs follows patterns commonly found in Byzantine hagiography, where maternal figures are often used to highlight themes of faith, endurance, and moral instruction.

 Studies of motherhood in martyrdom narratives also note that elements such as childbirth and parental grief frequently appear in symbolic forms.
 Motherhood is presented as a prerequisite for holiness, as it is the very act of nurturing, enduring pain, and then ultimately being separated from one's children, which becomes part of the martyr's spiritual journey.
 These features are understood as part of the literary conventions of the genre rather than as reliable historical details.

 In this context, scholars treat the maternal aspects of Sophia's story as one example within a broader tradition.
 Their focus is generally on how her role functions within the narrative framework of Byzantine martyr literature, rather than on determining whether the accounts reflect historical events.